 What is the Community Foundation’s investment objective?

-The Community Foundation’s long-term investment objective is to achieve a total return in excess of the sum of the distribution rate, the long-term inflation rate, and the aggregate costs of portfolio management.
+The Community Foundation’s long-term investment objective is to achieve a total return in excess of the sum of the distribution rate, the inflation rate, and operating expenses.
 The goal is to earn a return that allows donors to make desired grants while maintaining the endowment’s future giving power.
-The current target for total return is 7.5% per year.

 How is investment return measured?